-This month we hear from a former primary school teacher Helen Murray as she talks about why she enjoys running her own Executive Courier Services Business and the success she has achieved with the Raring2go!
+This month we hear from a former primary school teacher Helen Murray as she talks about why she enjoys running her own Magazine and Website Business and the success she has achieved with the Raring2go!
 Franchise.

 Helen originally from New Zealand, is the archetypal example of a Raring2go! franchisee.
 With her two children growing up, Helen really wanted to work as well as 'just being a mum'.

 Helen has a son and a daughter, who has a lot of ill health so her family have very special requirements.
 Helen felt employers would hardly be banging at her door to take her on as she could potentially be often absent when her daughter needed her.

 Helen had what she describes as her ‘Eureka moment’ one day while at the hairdressers.
 She read an article in a magazine about a mother who published a Raring2go! magazine.

 "I thought ‘I can do this’ and it sounded like it could be the right opportunity."

 Before making such an important decision though she spent several months researching and questioning the franchisor, and realised it did tick all her boxes – a flexible, fulfilling business opportunity although one which needed commitment, hard work and dedication.